apostrophecms/docs/docs/reference/modules/uploadfs.md

 ### `contentTypes` {#gsccontenttypes}
 The `contentTypes` property is populated by default with an object taken from the [`contentTypes.js`](https://github.com/apostrophecms/uploadfs/blob/main/lib/storage/contentTypes.js) file of the module.
 This object has all valid project file extensions as properties and their mimetype as value.
 Any object supplied to the `contentTypes` is merged with the existing default object.

+---

 ## Environment variables

 Apostrophe exposes a number of environmental variables for easily setting a number of options for the AWS S3 and GCS services.

 For the AWS S3 service and similar S3-type services, these variables cover the most common options needed to use the service
 ### `APOS_S3_BUCKET`
  The 'APOS_S3_BUCKET' takes the bucket name and is required.
-If this variable is present it enables setting the other S3 options using environment variables.
+Adding a value to this variable will also automatically set the `storage` option to `s3` and enables setting the other S3 options using environment variables.
 This value will override the value passed in through the corresponding option.

 ### `APOS_S3_SECRET`
 The `APOS_S3_SECRET` variable is required and takes the `secretAccessKey` option for the account.
 This value will override the value passed in through the corresponding option.